mrazomej/phd/docs/src/chapter_04/section_09_global_fit.md

 [@Fig:ch4_fig19] shows the result of this global fit.
 When compared with [@Fig:ch2_fig05], we can see that fitting for the binding energies and the repressor copy numbers improve the agreement between the theory and the data.
-Table XXX summarizes the values of the parameters as obtained with this MCMC parameter inference.
+[@tbl:ch4_tbl03] summarizes the values of the parameters as obtained with this MCMC parameter inference.
 We note that even though we allowed the repressor copy numbers and repressor-DNA binding energies to vary, the resulting fit values were very close to the previously reported values.
 The fit values of the repressor copy numbers were all within one standard deviation of the previously